charmbracelet/bubbletea/docs/layouts.md

 }
 ```

-If course, in a real-world scenario there would be more logic in your Update and View, but this is the gist of it.
+Of course, in a real-world scenario there would be more logic in your `Update` and `View`, but this is the gist of it.